videolan/x265/doc/reST/cli.rst

 .. option:: --constrained-intra, --no-constrained-intra

 	Constrained intra prediction.
-When generating intra predictions in for blocks in inter slices, only intra-coded reference pixels are used.
+When generating intra predictions for blocks in inter slices, only intra-coded reference pixels are used.
 	Inter-coded reference pixels are replaced with intra-coded neighbor pixels or default values.
 The general idea is to block the propagation of reference errors that may have resulted from lossy signals.
 Default disabled